CosmicMiriam/ImageClassifier/README.md

 # Building and training the classifier

 Now that the data is ready, it's time to build and train the classifier.
-As usual, you should use one of the pretrained models from `torchvision.models` to get the image features.
-Build and train a new feed-forward classifier using those features.
+It's possible to use one of the pretrained models from `torchvision.models` to get the image features.
+A new feed-forward classifier can be trained using those features.

 The classifier performs the following steps: